d-koppenhagen/k9n.dev/blog/2020-02-angular-scully-follow-up-article.md

 Perfect!
 As you can see the route is ignored by _Scully_ now.

+You can have a look at a more detailed example in my [scully-blog-example](https://github.com/d-koppenhagen/scully-blog-example/commits) repository.

 ## Conclusion

 In this follow up article you learned how to add a custom markdown module to _Scully_ as well as how you can use the AsciiDocn plugin for rendering `adoc` files.